MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-view-posted-tax-credit-memos.md

 ms.reviewer: bholtorf
 ---

-# View posted tax CR/Adj notes in the Australian version
+# <a name="view-posted-tax-credit-memos-in-the-australian-version"></a>View posted tax CR/Adj notes in the Australian version

 You can use the **Posted Sales Tax CR/Adj Note** page and **Posted Purch.
 Tax CR/Adj Note** page to view details of sales tax CR/Adj notes and purchase tax CR/Adj notes that are posted.

 The following procedure describes how to view posted sales tax CR/Adj Notes, but the same steps also apply for viewing posted purchase tax CR/Adj Notes.

-## To view a posted sales tax CR/Adj Note
+## <a name="to-view-a-posted-sales-tax-credit-memo"></a>To view a posted sales tax CR/Adj Note

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Posted GST CR/Adj Note**, and then choose the related link.
 2. View the FastTabs as described in the following table.